-Online reservations - A dedicated booking website is available for the event (National 4-H Poultry and Egg Conference 2023 NAILE) where you will be able to make, modify, and cancel hotel reservations online, as well as take advantage of any room upgrades, amenities, or other services offered by the hotel.
-The cut-off date for reservations is October 14, 2023.
+Online reservations - A dedicated booking website is available for the event (National 4-H Poultry and Egg Conference 2024) where you will be able to make, modify, and cancel hotel reservations online, as well as take advantage of any room upgrades, amenities, or other services offered by the hotel.
+The cut-off date for reservations is October 19, 2024.

-By telephone - (866) 888-0620 and reference group code NPE.
-NOTE: To reserve rooms, when you call in, indicate that you are with the National 4-H Poultry and Egg Conference.
+By telephone - (866) 888-0620.
+To reserve rooms, when you call in indicate that you are with the National 4-H Poultry and Egg Conference.